mlcommons/ck/docs/tutorials/sc22-scc-mlperf.md

 changing ML frameworks and run-times, optimizing RetinaNet model, and trying different CPUs and GPUs) and submit Pareto-optimal results to MLPerf.

 *Note that both MLPerf and CM automation are evolving projects.
- If you encounter issues or have questions, please don't hesitate to open a ticket [here](https://github.com/mlcommons/ck/issues) and feel free to join our [weekly conf-calls](../mlperf-education-workgroup.md#conf-calls).*
+ If you encounter issues or have questions, please submit them in [this GitHub ticket](https://github.com/mlcommons/ck/issues/484) and feel free to join our [weekly conf-calls](../mlperf-education-workgroup.md#conf-calls).*